 The National Association of Realtors released the Pending Home Sales Index today.

-NAR's Pending Home Sales Index measures the number of home purchase contracts that were signed in the monthly reporting period.
-Once "pending" sales contracts are closed, they are considered an existing home sale.
-Because the Pending Home Sales index tells us how many contracts were signed, it is consider a forward indicator of existing home sales.
-A signed contract is not counted as an existing home sale until the transaction actually closes.
-In developing the model for the index, it was demonstrated that the level of monthly pending home sales parallels the level of closed existing-home sales in the following two months.
+NAR's Pending Home Sales Index measures home sales contract activity.
+A sale is listed as "pending" when a contract to purchase an existing home (single-family, condos, and co-ops) has been signed but the transaction has not closed.
+A signed contract is not counted as an actual existing home sale until the transaction closes.
+The index is based on a large national sample, typically representing about 20 percent of transactions for existing-home sales.
+It is designed to be a leading indicator of housing activity.
+In developing the model for the index, it was demonstrated that the level of monthly pending home sales parallels the level of closed existing-home sales in the following two months